 There is a famous saying that football is a simple game where 22 men chase the ball for 90 minutes and at the end, the Germans always win.

 Because at any level of the game taking your chances when they come usually spells the difference between win, lose, or draw.
+Whether it be a high level game that people do Online sports betting on, or a smaller league event.
 And this is something the young DLSU Men’s Football Team is slowly starting to learn in the early stages of the UAAP season.

 Missing the Mark